Microlocal Analysis of Quantum Fields on Curved Spacetimes: Introduction

 Quantum Field Theory on Minkowski spacetime relies heavily on its symmetry under the Poincar\'e group.
 This is apparent in the ubiquitous role of plane waves in the analysis of classical field equations, but more importantly in the characterization of the Minkowski vacuum as the unique state which is invariant under the Poincar\'e group and has some {\em energy positivity} property.

 Quantum Field Theory on {\em curved spacetimes} describes quantum fields in an external gravitational field, represented by the Lorentzian metric of the ambient spacetime.
-It is used in situations when both the quantum nature of the fields and the effect of gravitation are important, but the quantum nature of gravity can be neglected in first approximation.
-Its non relativistic analog would be for example ordinary Quantum Mechanics, ie Schr\"odinger equation, in a classical exterior electromagnetic field.
+It is used in situations when both the quantum nature of the fields and the effect of gravitation are important, but the quantum nature of gravity can be neglected in a first approximation.
+Its non-relativistic analog would be for example ordinary Quantum Mechanics, i.e. the Schr\"odinger equation, in a classical exterior electromagnetic field.

 Its most important areas of application are the study of phenomena occurring in the early universe and in the vicinity of black holes, and its most celebrated result is the discovery by Hawking that quantum particles are created near the horizon of a black hole.